-The practice of charging booking fees and split billing are not supported and may breach a medical practitioner's agreement with the private health insurer.
-This includes where fees are not linked to an MBS or AMA Fees List item or part of a single bill.
+The practice of 'booking fees' and split billing is not supported and may breach a medical practitioner's agreement with the private health insurer.
+This includes where fees are not linked to an MBS or AMA fee item or part of a single bill.